 In-person schools are regulated by regulatory agencies like the BPPE in California.
 Is there a similar agency for online schools?

 Even though we work with regulatory agencies for the in-person program, there are still no outcomes reporting standards from those state agencies.
 The reality is that online education is moving faster than regulation can catch up with.
 So there aren't really strict standards and regulations.
 We let our lawyers make sure we're doing everything we need to do.

 For that reason, do you think it’s even more important to release an audited outcomes report for Flatiron’s online program?

 Maybe.
 The larger the industry gets, the bigger the responsibility.
 Flatiron School was also the first to offer an online money-back guarantee.
 We spent six months really analyzing our program, designing commitments for both our students and our career services team and we worked so hard to get to a place where we were comfortable offering a guarantee.
 And literally within two months, there were five schools copying it.
 That's scary to me because there's no way they had time to prepare the way we did in order to actually stand behind the guarantee.

 The online job report was fueled by the same idea: "We need to establish a standard by which students can actually evaluate the program."

-Is there any chance that Flatiron School will work with other schools on common reporting methodologies like with Skills Fund, etc.?
+Is there any chance that Flatiron School will work with other schools on common reporting methodologies like CIRR, etc.?

 We're always open to it.
 Since those standards have been designed, the conversations I tend to hear about new methodologies for standards are always less strict.
 And you have to ask yourself why.
 The NESTA standards are pretty easy questions: how many students enrolled, how many graduated, how many accepted a job, the average salary of those who accepted the job, etc...
 The questions are really, really simple.
 I’d love to see more schools get on board with those to start.
 We've also had some conversations with schools that want to make that standard even higher, which is interesting.